DylanLeveille/C2KA-GUI/README.md

 This project consists of a graphical user interface (GUI) to assist the C2KA tool (developed by Dr. Jason Jaskolka).
 With simple entries, the GUI can generate a text file describing an agent’s specification.

 ## Getting Started
-1. Download entire project folder (found at https://github.com/DylanLeveille/C2KA-GUI).
+1. Download the entire project folder (found at https://github.com/DylanLeveille/C2KA-GUI).
 2. Open a python IDE (using a version of Python 3.6).
 3. Run the main program by compiling the gui.py file in the IDE.